Competition Rules and Scoring Matrix

 - Seismic load will be simulated using a shake table, as shown in the attachment.
 The table/platform of the shake table will be constructed of wood.
 Therefore, teams should ensure that their shelter has a mechanism for fastening to the wood platform.

-- Heat retention capabilities of the shelters will be evaluated by enclosing the shelters in a temperature controlled environment, then heating the closed shelter to a specific temperature and recording the temperature decrease over a specified time.
-The test apparatus is still under development.
-Specifications will be published as soon as we have completed test design.
+- Heat retention capabilities of the shelters will be evaluated by enclosing the shelters in a temperature-controlled environment, then heating the closed shelter to a specific temperature and recording the temperature decrease over a specified time.

 Download the Competition Rules